zxc2012/PAT_Code/docs/cs/web_1.md

 - All session-related “states” reside on the server
 - A unique session ID is associated with a session and set as a cookie
 - Given a session ID in a request, the server obtains session related “states” from local “session data store”

+### CORS

+CORS: Cross-origin resource sharing

+CORS vs JSONP
+- Use regular XMLHttpRequest with CORS
+- JSONP only supports GET, CORS supports other types of HTTP requests
+- JSONP can cause cross-site scripting (XSS) issues where the external site is compromised, CORS allows websites to manually parse responses to ensure security
+- JSONP works on legacy browsers which predate CORS support